euro-hpc-pl/omnisolver-bruteforce/docs/index.md

 # Welcome to omnisolver-pt documentation!

-The `omnisolver-pt` is Omnisolver plugin implementing the Parallel Tempering algorithm.
+The `omnisolver-bruteforce` is Omnisolver plugin implementing the bruteforce (a.k.a exhaustive search) algorithm.

 ## Installation